AdobeDocs/experience-manager-65.zh-Hans/help/forms/developing/livecycleprocess-java-api-soap-quick.md

-           //Prepare parameters to use in the purge operation long age = 10;  // in seconds boolean includeChildren = false;// don't include children by default int status = 3;   // both completed and terminated by default short minor = 0;
+           //Prepare parameters to use in the purge operation long age = 10;  // in seconds boolean includeChildren = false;// do not include children by default int status = 3;   // both completed and terminated by default short minor = 0;
               short major = 1;